rahul235/Data-2-Decision/_pages/julia.md

 toc_label: "Index"
 toc_icon: "cog"
 ---
-One will need to have anaconda framework  for working on data science project using Julia.
+One may need to have anaconda framework  for working on data science project using Julia.
 The installations and repositories for using Julia software are as below:

 ### Installation - Julia with Anaconda